About Hard Drive & Tape Destruction

-What types of storage media will OIT destroy?
+What types of storage media will UMass Amherst IT destroy?

-OIT will destroy and dispose of hard disk drives, backup tapes, floppy disks, zip drives, streaming tapes, and other types of magnetic media.
-Note: OIT will not remove hard disk drives from computers.
+UMass Amherst IT will destroy and dispose of hard disk drives, backup tapes, floppy disks, zip drives, streaming tapes, and other types of magnetic media.
+Note: UMass Amherst IT will not remove hard disk drives from computers.
 Please remove hard disks before handing them to our team.

 How do I get started?

-What is OIT’s process for erasing and destroying media?
+What is UMass Amherst IT’s process for erasing and destroying media?